NDIS Code of Conduct

 - shape the behaviour and culture of organisations; and

 - provide a mechanism to enforce consequences if workers and providers do not meet expectations.

 The final Code of Conduct will be enforceable by law and will include sanctions for breaches of the Code.
 The Code will come into effect once the NDIS is at full-scheme.

-We welcome your ideas and feedback on the content of the Code of Conduct.
-We invite you to read the Discussion Paper, which is also available in an Easy English version.
-You are encouraged to complete the quick survey on this website, or upload a submission if you have more detailed feedback to contribute to the discussion.
-Your input, along with others who contribute to the consultation, will be considered as we finalise the Code of Conduct.
+We welcomed ideas and feedback on the content of the Code of Conduct.
+We invited individuals to read the Discussion Paper, which is also available in an Easy English version.
+People were encouraged to complete a quick survey, or upload a submission if they had more detailed feedback to contribute to the discussion.
+Input will be considered as we finalise the Code of Conduct.

 This consultation has now closed.